- smartShift Technologies is a leader in automation that accelerates digital transformations.

 The first step was constructing our technical approach, supporting rationale, and a detailed plan.
 We also did a substantial amount of requirement gathering to ensure the interim cloud and final SAP HANA Enterprise Cloud environments matched identically down to the component version numbers and support package stacks.
 This was presented to and discussed with the customer’s various SAP subject matter experts, who collectively agreed with us that – on paper – this was indeed a viable approach.
 The customer ultimately agreed to proceed, and our journey on this uncharted path to S/4HANA in the Cloud was officially underway.

-Amazon Web Services as Cloud Provider
+Working With Amazon Web Services

 The next step was for the customer to decide on a cloud provider to host the system that would be converted from ECC 6 to S/4HANA and subsequently migrated to SAP HANA Enterprise Cloud.
 The customer selected Amazon Web Services (“AWS”) and directly procured their infrastructure due to data privacy sensitivities that were better handled via a direct contractual relationship between AWS and the customer.